 Baked Fish with Herbs

-Distribute a few slices of lemon.
+Distribute a few lemon slices.

-Grind a little more pepper and drizzle with the herb juices and a drizzle of raw oil.
+Grind a little more pepper and drizzle with the herb juices and a drizzle of raw olive oil.

-Storage, Tips, and Variations
+Storage, tips and variations

-For a milder variant, leave out the garlic.
+For a milder variation remove the garlic.

 You can reheat it in the oven or in a pan.